huyingjie/rsnippets/content/Front-End/Build a Responsive Webpage.md

 Use whichever libraries you need.
 Give it your own personal style.

-* [ ] I can access all of the portfolio webpage's content just by scrolling.
-* [ ] I can click different buttons that will take me to the portfolio creator's different social media pages.
-* [ ] I can see thumbnail images of different projects the portfolio creator has built (if you haven't built any websites before, use placeholders.)
-* [ ] I navigate to different sections of the webpage by clicking buttons in the navigation.
+* [ ] The webpage automatically realigns whenever the browser size is changed.
+* [ ] The grids allign properly when display size is changed.
+* [ ] The images are flexible.

 Optional: